SimpleSolvers

 \[c \gets b + s,\]

-and then checks whether $f(c) > f(b)$.
+and then checks whether $f(c) > f(b)$ (also see BracketMinimumCriterion).
 If this is true it returns $(a, c)$ or $(c, a)$, depending on whether $a<c$ or $c<a$ respectively.
 If this is not satisfied $a,$ $b$ and $s$ are updated:

 \[\begin{aligned} a \gets & b, \\ b \gets & c, \\ s \gets & sk, \end{aligned}\]

 and the algorithm is continued.
-If we have not found a sign chance after $n_\mathrm{max}$ iterations (see DEFAULT_BRACKETING_nmax) the algorithm is terminated and returns an error.
+If we have not found a sign change after $n_\mathrm{max}$ iterations (see DEFAULT_BRACKETING_nmax) the algorithm is terminated and returns an error.
 The interval that is returned by bracket_minimum is then typically used as a starting point for bisection.

 The function bracket_root is equivalent to bracket_minimum with the only difference that the criterion we check for is: